On the Road to Digital Transformation—Journey Not The Destination

 Create Digital Transformation Strategy

-Digital transformation journey begins with creating a robust digital transformation strategy.
+Digital transformation journey begins with the creation of a robust digital transformation strategy.
 This requires strong commitment from senior leadership.
-CEOs must be very confident about their vision of the organization, a digital-enthusiast.
+CEOs must be very confident about their vision of the organization and become digital-enthusiasts.

-According to Andrew Brem, chief digital officer of Aviva, CEOs must be “single-minded and aggressive” about digital transformation initiatives.
+According to Andrew Brem, a senior management professional, CEOs must be “single-minded and aggressive” about digital transformation initiatives.
 He says that “It needs to be provocative, disruptive, ambitious, and often uncomfortable sponsorship to be successful.”

 - It predicts what digital technology can help achieve